ChapelR/simple-inventory/docs/README.md

 - Simple interfaces for complex operations, like inventory transfers, merges, and comparisons.
 - Items can optionally be predefined, but you may also just use bare strings for ultimate simplicity.
 - Premade logic for unique and un-tradeable items.
-- Support for "consumables" like potions, which can be paired with code callbacks for easy item creation.
+- Built-in support for "consumables" like potions, which can be paired with a code "handler" for easy item creation.
 - Duplicate items in a given inventory "stack" automatically.
 - A suite of customizable UI components for displaying and allowing users to manage inventories easily.
 - Text search/filter system built-in as an optional UI component.